YYlin/On-The-Effect-Of-Skip-Connections-In-Deep-Generative-adversarial-Models/README.md

 # On-The-Effect-Of-Skip-Connections-In-Deep-Generative-adversarial-Models

-# Related paper
-you can download the code from [link](https://pan.baidu.com/s/1alwIfGi9ENRpk9a2fmrrRw), and the Extraction code is rmzs.
+you can download the relate dataset from [link](https://pan.baidu.com/s/1alwIfGi9ENRpk9a2fmrrRw), and the Extraction code is rmzs.
 When the fireworks are over, put dataset into data and unzip it.